vectrix-space/ignite/readme.md

 [![Maven Central](https://img.shields.io/maven-central/v/space.vectrix.ignite/ignite-api?label=stable)](https://search.maven.org/search?q=g:space.vectrix.ignite%20AND%20a:ignite*)
 ![Sonatype Nexus (Snapshots)](https://img.shields.io/nexus/s/space.vectrix.ignite/ignite-api?label=dev&server=https%3A%2F%2Fs01.oss.sonatype.org)

-Bootstraps the Minecraft Server with [ModLauncher] to apply [Mixins] and [Access Transformers] from Ignite mods.
+Bootstraps the Minecraft Server with [ModLauncher] to apply [Mixins] and [Access Wideners] from Ignite mods.

 ## Building
 __Note:__ If you do not have [Gradle] installed then use `./gradlew` for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.